Part 5 of 7 · Website chat assistant series ~4 min read

 You don’t deploy anything.
 The managed knowledge base watches the Drive folder; it sees the new paragraph within a few minutes and re-indexes the affected file.
 The next visitor who asks “do you ship to the UK?” gets a real answer with a citation pointing back at the paragraph you just wrote.

-This last step is what makes the loop possible.
-If updating the assistant required a code change, a build, or a deploy — or even logging into a dashboard and re-uploading a file — the loop would die after the first week.
-Putting the knowledge in Drive and the index on autopilot is what lets a non-engineer keep the assistant sharp.
+This last step is what makes the loop work.
+If updating the assistant needed a code change, a build, or a deploy — or even logging into a dashboard and re-uploading a file — the loop would die after the first week.
+Keeping the knowledge in Drive and the index on autopilot is what lets a non-engineer keep the assistant sharp.

 What you’ll notice in month two